 “They are like my children; it’s hard to choose which I like best,” he says.
 “I like Ben-Gurion in the Israeli series.
 The pineapple shirt and yellow background gives off a happy vibe.
 It’s also because of who he was — an iconic personality.
 I’m glad I was able to add something to his character and that everyone is happy to see him and put his picture on their wall.”

-“She’s proving to be a difficult person to draw.
-I want to give her a tweak from today’s world but she was already a fashion icon when she was alive,” he says.
+“She proved to be a difficult person to draw.
+I wanted to give her a tweak from today’s world but she was already a fashion icon when she was alive,” he says.

 He chose Princess Diana based on a vote by his Instagram followers.
 His fan base is growing all the time.
 “People tag me on Instagram from places I’ve never even heard of,” he reports.